Great Fences of Australia

 The fence is the perfect metaphor for all kinds of manmade endeavors, disasters, contradictions and hubris.
 Fences arrived with the end of the hunter-gatherer way of life and the introduction of agriculture.
 With that came the development of the Abrahamic religions, the European philosophical tradition, the Cartesian mind-body split, an 'Enlightenment' that confirmed duality as 'can do'; the separation of mind and matter and the hierarchy of mind over matter.
 According to some philosophers, our present demise (or overwhelming global triumph!) is due to the domination of the grasping, language based left hemisphere of the brain over the holistic right hemisphere.
 Why do we have a divided brain anyway?
 We find ourselves now in a situation, maybe too late, where we are trying to reconnect with an animate planet full of beings, whether fauna or flora, that we have treated as 'not us' and trashed to the edge of extinction.

-Download the full PDF rave here
+Download the original rave for this web page here

 ©Jon Rose 2008